RobinMeow/Gemeinschaftskochbuch/api/README.md

 > Essentially any Business Logic remains here.
 This is what the actual application 'is about'.

+Also the Domain is responsible for every data-related problems.
+Meaning, IDs and dates will all be generated here, not in the front end, nor the database.
+(If think this has obvious reasons and advantages I dont need to point out)

 ### Infrastructure Layer

 Thrid Party Libraries/Frameworks/etc. will have their `ConcreteImplementation` here.